malta travel advice

 What are the restrictions in Malta?

-- Social distancing is obligatory.
+- Social distancing is still essential.

 - Limited people are allowed to enter certain shops.